-V. Cutler- sec'y hebel Flayers of Los angeles 529 No. Cummings Street
+V. Cutler- sec'y

+hehel Flayers of Los angeles

+529 No. Cummings Street

-YOUTH BAS NORES OF THE INTERNATIONAL FORKERS ORDER ANE BUILDING DRAMATIC GROUPS
+YOUTH BRENCHES OF THE INTERNETIONAL FORKERS ORDER ARE BUILDING DRAFATIC GROUPS

-A special feature of the First Annual Dance of the Youth Section of the International Jorkers Order on April 11, . was the presentation by the orkers Laboratory Theatre of the play 'Buy Now'.
-The play proved such a huge success that we have since then received numerous requests for short plays from the branches to be produces by them. with the help of the workers Laboratory Theatre we are attempting to fill ell requests for material.
+A special feature of the First annual Dance of the Youth Section of the International Jorkers Order on April 11, was the presentation by the Jorkers Laboratory Theatre of the play Buy Now.
+The play proved such a huge success that we have since then received numerous requests for short plays from the branches to be produced by them.
+With the help of the Jorkers Laboratory Theatre we are attempting to fill all requests for material.

-Inwor branch 404 is already busy rehearsing 'The Big Stiff' which will be given at their installation Saturday night ay 2, 1373--43 St. Brooklyn.
-Sparts Junior branch 408 is also regearsing this play.
-Our out-oftown branches are also interested in dramatics. /e have sent a play to our Houston, Texas branch thich they are g going to produce.
-Some of the plays we are getting out are Oscar Sap-- The Great oney Trick-- on of Steel, and ot others.
-It is the sim of the Youth Section to develope a dramatic group in every one of our youth branch es.
+Inwor branch 404 is already busy rehearsing 'The Big Stiff' which will be given at their installation Saturday night ay 2, 1373-43 at.
+Brooklyn.
+Sparts Junior branch 408 is also repearsing this play.
+Our out-of-town branches are also interested in dramatics.
+To have sent a play to our Houston, Texas branch which they are going to produce.
+Some of the plays we are getting out are Oscar Sap-- The Great oney Trick-- en of Steel, and ot others.
+It is the aim of the Youth Section to develope a dramatic group in every one of our youth branch es.

-The Workers Laboratory Theatre is getting out a monthly magazine thich will be of great value to all dramatic groups, and te urge all our branches to subscribe to this magezine.
+The Workers Laboratory Theatre is getting out a monthly magazine which will be of great value to all dramatic groups, and le urge all our branches to subscribe to this magazine.

-NATIONAL YOUTH COMMITTEE INTERNATIONAL CREERS ORDER National youth organizer Dave Greene
+NATIONAL YOU'H COMMITTEE INTERNATIONAL CHKERS ORDER National youth organizer Dave Greene

-JORKERS, BUILD YOUR OWN THEATRE!
+WORKERS, .
+BUILD YOUR OWN THEATRE!